Ensembl/ensembl-hive/docs/creating_runnables/IO_and_errors.rst

 Logging Messages
 ================

 Runnables have STDOUT and STDERR output streams available, but these are redirected and function differently than they would in a conventional script.
 During normal eHive operation, when jobs are run by workers submitted via a beekeeper loop, output to these streams is not sent to the shell in the conventional manner.
 Instead, it is either discarded to /dev/null, or is written to files specified by the -hive_log_dir option.
-Because of this redirection, STDERR and STDOUT should be treated as "verbose-level debug" output streams in runnables.
+Because of this redirection, STDERR and STDOUT should be treated as "verbose-level debug" output streams in Runnables.
 When a job is run by a worker started with the runWorker.pl script, or by using standaloneJob.pl, then STDOUT and STDERR are handled normally (unless the -hive_log_dir option has been set, in which case output is directed to files in the directory specified by -hive_log_dir).

 When writing a Runnable, the preferred method for sending messages to the user is via the message log.
 An API is provided to facilitate logging messages in the log.